contensis/docs-management-http/key-concepts/projects.md

 | 422 | ValidationError | [Error](/key-concepts/errors.md) |
 | 500 | InternalServerError | [Error](/key-concepts/errors.md) |

+### Remarks
+It is not possible to update the Id once you've created a project.

 ## List projects
 Returns a list of the project resources for a Contensis instance.

 <span class="label label--get">GET</span> /api/management/projects/